 As part of the course, each miniATP participant must select, complete, and report on an improvement project.
 The Institute analysts and staff provide consultation for your project.

-The miniATP course consists of a total of nine days, divided into four sessions.
+The miniATP course consists of a total of 11 days, divided into four sessions.
 It builds on the experience of Intermountain and brings clinical team members together to learn the theory and techniques of: